 The lips may undergo changes in size, color, and surface.
 Some of these changes may indicate a medical problem.
 Other changes are harmless.
 With aging, the lips may grow thinner.

 Spots on the lips may occur.
-Multiple, small, scattered brownish-black spots may be a sign of a hereditary disease called Peutz-Jeghers syndrome A polyp is a projecting growth of tissue from the wall of a hollow space, such as the intestines.
-Some polyps are caused by hereditary conditions.
-Bleeding from the rectum is the most common... read more , in which polyps form in the stomach and intestines.
+Multiple, small, scattered brownish-black spots may be a sign of a hereditary disease called Peutz-Jeghers syndrome Hereditary conditions that cause intestinal polyps , in which polyps form in the stomach and intestines.
 Rarely, smokers develop noncancerous brown spots on the lips near where the cigarette is held.
 Freckles and irregularly shaped brownish areas (melanotic macules) are common around the lips and may last for many years.
 These marks are not cause for concern.

 Kawasaki disease Kawasaki Disease Kawasaki disease causes inflammation of blood vessels throughout the body.
 The cause of Kawasaki disease is unknown but may be associated with an infection.
 Children typically have fever, rash... read more , a disease of unknown cause that usually occurs in infants and children 8 years old or younger, can cause dryness and cracking of the lips and reddening of the lining of the mouth.